 Skip to content

-• create input/output consoles for use by C/C++
+• create input/output consoles for use by C/C++ with WebAssembly

-• direct stdin/stdout and stderr to a console
+• direct stdin, stdout and stderr to a console

 • use addressable display and canvas 2D consoles